mvadari/xrpl-docs/Atomic.md

 ## 1. Overview

 This spec proposes one new transaction: `Atomic`.
+It also proposes an addition to the common fields of all transactions.
 It will not require any new ledger objects, nor modifications to existing ledger objects.
 It will require an amendment, tentatively titled `featureAtomic`.

 The rough idea of this design is that users can include "sub-transactions" inside `Atomic`, and these transactions are processed atomically.
 The design also supports transactions from different accounts in the same `Atomic` wrapper transaction.